isa-group/sla4oai-analyzer/validator/model/docs1/sla4oai-definitions-plan.md

 SLA4OAI#/definitions/Plan
 ```

-Describes a usage plan for the API with its associate costs, availability and guarantees.
+Describes a usage plan for the API with its associate costs and availability.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                       |